cahillsf/review-database/README.md

 # review-database

+table_creation_assignment4.sql contains all the statements to create the database tables, the order of the table creation statements should be as listed in the file from top to bottom

+insertion_statements.sql contains all the statements to populate the tables with sample data and should be run in order as listed in the file from top to bottom

+select_statements.sql contains a series of SELECT all statements to view all the tables and records as created in the database

 A sample of a paper review database implemented in MySQL which adheres to the following requirements:

 ■ Authors of papers are uniquely identified by e-mail id.
 First and last names